rachelcluke/art-aesthete-quiz/README.md

     &nbsp;

 - Social Media Icons
   - Within the 'Contact' section, there are two social media icons that allow the users to easily navigate directly to the website's social medias accounts.
 The icons have a hover effect similar to the buttons, where it turns goldenfizz yellow.
+Additionally, the icons have HTML attributes 'noopener' for security reasons.
    \
     &nbsp;